Seahawks practice notes: Receiver Phillip Dorsett hopes to show he’s more than just fast

 The rules are in line with the team’s usual guidelines for the regular season, when practices are open only for early periods when there are no team drills (though during the regular season the team does produce weekly depth charts and daily injury reports as required by the NFL).

 The Seahawks are one of a handful of teams to announce new restrictions in recent days (the 49ers also did so Friday).
-Teams apparently feel they can keep things more under wraps this year by limiting what media can report because there are no preseason games for opposing scouts to watch.
+Teams apparently feel they can keep things under wraps this year by limiting what media can report because there are no preseason games for opposing scouts to watch.

 The change to practice-squad rules also is driving the secrecy.
 Teams can have 16 players on the practice squad this year, compared to 10 in past years, and two players per week can be called up to a team’s gameday roster without having to go through waivers.